mattias-p/agent/README.md

 ## Known problems

-* The code around the Allocator and Worker should be refactored.
+* The code around the Allocator, Job and Dispatcher should be cleaned up.

 * The worker processes should be implemented using exec instead of simple function calls.